Klest94/Bellatrex/README.md

 y_pred = np.array(y_pred)
 ```

 The output explanation consists in a few rules extracted from the original Random Forest.
-Most of the computation happens at this stage whithin the `.predict` method, more explicitely within the `TreeExtraction` class that is instantiated at this stage.
+Most of the computation happens at this stage whithin the `.predict` method, more explicitly within the `TreeExtraction` class that is instantiated at this stage.
 It is worth diving into it more details,
 and look into the `preselect_represent_cluster_trees` method, that does most of the job.

 ### Step 4a: tree pre-selection

 The first step consists in selecting a subset of trees from the RF, with the goal of eliminating outliers.
-This is performed by computing, for a given instance $\bm{x}$ to explain, how far a single tree prediction is cmapred to the ensemble prediction.
+This is performed by computing, for a given instance `x` to explain, how far a single tree prediction is cmapred to the ensemble prediction.
 This is performed by `calcul_tree_proximity_loss` function, and the best $\tau$ trees are kept for the later steps.

 ### Step 4b tree representation as vectors

 The second step consists in representing each of the preselected trees $\mathcal{T}_i$ as a vector.
-Given the local nature of Bellatrex, we folow a novel, path-based approach, where the vector epresentation for $\mathcal{T}_i$ also depends on the instance of interest $\bm{x}$.
-More specifically, we follow $\bm{x}$ as it traverses the tree and we keep track of the input covariates used to perform each split.
+Given the local nature of Bellatrex, we folow a novel, path-based approach, where the vector epresentation for $\mathcal{T}_i$ also depends on the instance of interest `x`.
+More specifically, we follow `x` as it traverses the tree and we keep track of the input covariates used to perform each split.
 Next, we assign for each split at node $k$ a contribution to the vector representation that is proportional to the number of instances $n(k)$ traversing the node during the training phase of the tree learner.
 The procedure is performed by `tree_splits_to_vector` function.
-For more details, refer to our paper **cite here**.
+For more details, refer to the [paper](https://arxiv.org/abs/2203.15511).

-**example figure here?**

 ### Step 4c: dimensionality reduction